JustCallMeRob/game-of-life-omp-mpi/README.md

-# Game of Life Parallelized
+# Conway's Game of Life Parallelized

 ## Two parallelizations for the game of life